-The multi-band portable landscape has changed considerably in the years since I first reviewed the Grundig Satelli 750/Tecsun S-2000.
-Since this radio remains the flagship model of both of those manufacturers offerings it seemed worthwhile to obtain a new sample from the latest production and to compare it against other currently available models.
+The multi-band portable landscape has changed considerably in the years since I first reviewed the Grundig Satelli 750/Tecsun S-2000 so it seemed worthwhile to obtain a new sample from the latest production and to compare it against other currently available models.

 I had tried an early sample when it was first released and a later sample a few years later.
 I loved the radio’s looks and ergonomics but had concerns with several idiosyncratic aspects of its performance.
 However many posters to various newsgroups indicated that these early problems had been resolved so I decided to take a look at a later sample.
 A quick look at eham.net reviews revealed that most owners rate it 4 or 5 out of 5 stars while some rate it a 1 or a 2.
 In February 2017 I requested and was graciously sent a new review sample, this time of the Tecsun S-2000 version from the good folks of Tecsun, Australia, and I thank them for making this updated review possible.

-Features: The Grundig Satellit 750/Tecsun S-2000 has an impressive lineage.
-The most recent top of the line model from Eton was the Eton E1, and before that the Grundig Satellit 800.
-The Satellit 750 is admittedly a less ambitious radio – the US version now lists for $350 compared with $500 for its two predecessors, and is generally available for around $275.
+Features: The Eton lite 750/Grundig Satellit 750/Tecsun S-2000 has an impressive lineage including the Eton E1, and before that the Grundig Satellit 800.
+The ‘750 is admittedly a less ambitious radio – the US version now lists for $350 compared with $500 for its two predecessors, and is generally available for around $275.
 It also lacks some features of those previous models such as synchronous detection, passband tuning and selectable Fast/Slow AGC.
 However it does have unusually flexible antenna input facilities, Dual bandwidths in AM/SW/LW and FM, SSB, Air Band and a rotating ferrite rod antenna on the top of the unit.
 It offers 1000 station memories, Auto Tuning Storage (ATS) for AM and FM, dual alarm clocks, a variable RF Gain control, three position input attenuator, a squelch control and the ability to defeat the built-in antennas when using external antennas for all bands except the Air Band.
 The Tecsun version offers the same performance but with the addition of in IF output for an outboard DRM or other adapter.
 In addition the AC power supply is built-in rather than via an external wall-wart, although I’m not sure it is available in a 120 volt version…the version I got is designed for 220 volts only but does have the same DC input jack as on the Grundig version.
 Be aware that this jack is center pin negative…the power requirement is spec’d at 6 volts 350 ma.
 One interesting oddity is that the line cord storage compartment on the back panel is empty on the Grundig…the owner’s manual states that you can use it for anything you want…one idea might be to store earbuds.

 Unit To Unit Variations: When I first evaluated this radio in 2012 I was disappointed that it showed significant tuning asymmetry and that this varied between Wide and Narrow bandwidths.
 I found that stations were center-tuned when the displayed frequency indicated 2-3 KHz high…in other words, WWV at 15,000 KHz came in best when the displayed showed 15,003.
 An AM station at 880KHz came in best at 883 etc. I was able to see three units and they were all pretty much the same.
 I looked at a later sample in 2014 or 2015 and was happy to find that the tuning offset and asymmetry problems I saw on those earlier units had seemingly been corrected.
 Stations were centered when the exact frequency was displayed, and the fall-off in reception was about equal both above and below the target frequency.
 This allows equal selectivity against signals above and below the desired frequency – a big improvement.
 However this newest sample is like the original ones…tuning offset is approximately 3 KHz across the board in Wide mode but much closer in Narrow mode.
 To be sure this does not affect reception as long as you are aware of it but it is an annoyance.
 Since many posters to various web sites note their radios exhibit this discrepancy while others do not it seems apparent that we are not seeing changes in production over time as much as simple unit-to-unit variations.
 It is hard to say whether this is the result of haphazard alignment at the factory or if certain components (possibly in the IF) have specs which are loose enough to allow for these variations.
 It is worthwhile to note that many modern portables from several manufacturers exhibit this phenomenon to some degree but the usual variation is more like 1 KHz rather than 3.